 KATE WALSH: Absolutely.
 This all could go south.

 ABRAMSON: Kate Walsh with the National Council on Teacher Quality says even if most districts do a good job of writing new evaluations, some will screw up, leading to painful stories in the media.

 WALSH: So-and-so has been the star teacher every year.
 Her peers look up to her.
 She is absolutely the best teacher around, but her evaluation found her to be unsatisfactory.

 ABRAMSON: Trepidation is widespread, from Colorado to Illinois to New York, which also passed a law tying teacher evaluations to student progress.
 Dick Iannuzzi, the president of New York State United Teachers, says his members really are behind the changes, but they also have their guard up as the pressure on teachers grows.

-Mr. DICK IANNUZZI (President, New York State United Teachers): There's more than just a bad taste.
+DICK IANNUZZI: There's more than just a bad taste.
 There's a feeling that our allies have joined the blame game.
 And if we're going to make real reform, it can't be about blaming.

 ABRAMSON: Teachers also warn the hangover from these legislative changes will have consequences in the fall.
 Deborah Fallin of the Colorado Education Association has this warning for politicians counting on them to get out the vote.

 FALLIN: If it's a lovely Saturday morning in October and I have the choice of staying home and doing what I want to do or going out and walking precincts for somebody, and that person didn't stand up for us on this issue, I just might not go.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.